OfficeDev/Office-Add-in-samples/Samples/excel-add-in-custom-functions-using-web-workers/README.md

 This sample shows how to use web workers in custom functions to prevent blocking UI of your add-in.
 You'll learn how to:

-- Use Custom Functions
+- Create custom functions in Excel
-- Use Web workers
+- Use web workers

 ## How to run this sample